Thursday, June 18, 2026

 2 side doors on bus, same as central Europe trip.
 So much easier to board and leave.

 The museum housed in 2 story modern stone building.
 Much pottery, partial statues (Great Britain removed many pieces years ago (no one claimed any after a researcher removed them earlier) and substitutes are filled in with whiter color to mark copied pieces.
-Sequencial dynasties shown.
+Sequential dynasties shown.
 Mycenean, Dorian, Sparta Trojan, Macedon, Hellenist, Ionion, Roman, Byzantine.

 Note we did not see the Acropolis this day yet.